dapr/docs/daprdocs/content/en/docs/operations/components/component-secrets.md

 ---
-title: "Referencing Secret Stores in Components"
+title: "Referencing secret stores in components"
-linkTitle: "Referencing Secrets"
+linkTitle: "Reference secrets"
 weight: 2000
+description: "How to securly reference secrets from a component definition"
 ---

-Components can reference secrets for the `spec.metadata` section.
+Components can reference secrets for the `spec.metadata` section within the components definition.

 In order to reference a secret, you need to set the `auth.secretStore` field to specify the name of the secret store that holds the secrets.